Dr Nirmala Perera

 Postdoctoral Research Fellow in Sport and Osteoarthritis

-Nirmala assembled this first comprehensive epidemiological profile of women's cricket injuries by compiling and analysing several longitudinal multilevel data sources that had not previously been used for this purpose.
+Nirmala assembled the first comprehensive epidemiological profile of women's cricket injuries by compiling and analysing several longitudinal multilevel data sources that had not previously been used for this purpose.
 Her PhD thesis titled “Injury Epidemiology Among Australian Female Cricketers” was supported by Cricket Australia.
 Nirmala received the prestigious Australia Awards Endeavour Fellowship in 2018 to work on the Sports Without Injury Programme at Linköping University (Sweden).
 Her research focused on injury surveillance and optimising implementation of injury prevention programmes (e.g. Knee Control) in youth sports (football, floorball)

 In 2019, Nirmala was awarded the Centre for Sport, Exercise and Osteoarthritis Research Versus Arthritis post-doctoral fellowship to pursue her research in sports and osteoarthritis at University of Oxford.
 She is working on the cricket health and wellbeing study, establishing the Lady Margaret Hall wellbeing centre study and rugby health and wellbeing study.
 Further, Nirmala is a visiting Postdoctoral Research Fellow at Linkoping University, Sweden, an adjunct Research Fellow at La Trobe University Sports and Exercise Research Centre, Australia and continue to collaborate with array international researchers.